HansonSoftware/dotfiles/README.md

 After cloning, just run `stow .` from this repo to copy the shared configurations (alacritty, nvim, etc...)

-For specific configurations, like Desktop or ThinkPad, synbolic links are manually configured like so:
+For specific configurations symbolic links are manually configured like so:

 ```sh
 ln -s ~/dotfiles/ThinkPad/.config/waybar ~/.config/waybar